Jasmin2895/assignment/README.md

 ### Deploying / Publishing
 This project is deployed on heroku and can be accessed via the link: http://tech-assignment.herokuapp.com/

-The project is deployed via master branch and continous deployments are done via the master branch.
+The project is deployed via master branch and continous deployments are done same branch.